Skip to content

 Can I get an extendable herringbone dining table?

-In what colors is herringbone oak available?
+In which colors is herringbone oak available?

-Every wood finish is possible: natural, white oiled, smoked, dark stained, black lacquered.
-See the finishes overview higher on this page.
+Every wood finish is possible: natural, white oiled, dark stained, black lacquered.
+See the finishes overview higher up on this page.
 Send an inspiration photo if you want a specific look — we will advise you on the best approach.

 How long does the production of a herringbone dining table take?